robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 0. Introduction
 1. Background - What is the value in json rest apis?
 2. Motivation - Why would we use Q for providing a json rest api?
-3. How?
+3. Implementation
-4. Demonstration of a real world use-case
+4. Demonstration of a real world use-case: Web analytics
 5. Future work: HTTPS
 6. References